eraofchaos/eraofchaos.github.io/units/Pegasus.md

  **talk2:** Begone!
 Out of my sight you filthy fool!

  **talk3:** Sunrise in the forest is always so beautiful but sunrise over a battlefield is more glorious to behold.

-## Talent
-## Awaking
- **Is it possible right now?** YES

- **Score up:** 94204

- **Awaking Name:** Silver Pegasus

- **Awaking Description:** The elite knights who swear to guard the great forest, only the most heroic and fearless of the elves can win this honor.
-They are the defenders of the weak forever, and they are the sky guards flying above the green forest.